automationtesterag/notes/JavaScript/javascript-part-1.md

 ### Blocks

 A block is a sequence of zero or more simple statements.
-A block is delimited by a pair of curly brackets `{}`.
+A block is delimited by a braces(pair of curly brackets) `{}`.
 For example:

 ```javascript
 if (window.localStorage) {